-The State shall acquire an independent entity to conduct the evaluation.
-The evaluation design shall discuss the State's process for obtaining an independent entity to conduct the evaluation, including a description of the qualifications the entity must possess, how the State will assure no conflict of interest, and a budget for evaluation activities.
+The state shall acquire an independent entity to conduct the evaluation.
+The evaluation design shall discuss the state's process for obtaining an independent entity to conduct the evaluation, including a description of the qualifications the entity must possess, how the state will assure no conflict of interest, and a budget for evaluation activities.

-- 29. Evaluation Design.
-The Evaluation Design shall include the following core components to be approved by CMS: - a.
+56 Evaluation Design.
+The Evaluation Design shall include the following core components to be approved by CMS:

+a.
 Research questions and hypotheses: This includes a statement of the specific research questions and testable hypotheses that address the goals of the demonstration.
 At a minimum, the research questions shall address the goals of improving access, improving quality of care thereby leading to enhanced health outcomes, and lowering costs.
 The research questions will be examined using appropriate comparison groups and studied in a time series.
+The amended draft evaluation should include robust metrics and methods for evaluating the healthy behaviors incentives components of both the IWP and the DWP, including the revised healthy behaviors and premium requirements that take effect on July 31, 2017.